Marc Plantevit

 In Extraction et gestion des connaissances, EGC 2022, blois, france, 24 au 28 janvier 2022

-Abstract The need for predictive maintenance comes with an increasing number of incidents, where it is imperative to quickly decide which service to contact for corrective actions.
+The need for predictive maintenance comes with an increasing number of incidents, where it is imperative to quickly decide which service to contact for corrective actions.
 Several predictive models have been designed to automate this process, but the efficient models are opaque (say, black boxes).
 Many approaches have been proposed to locally explain each prediction of such models.
 However, providing an explanation for every result is not conceivable when it comes to a large number of daily predictions to analyze.
+In this article we propose a method based on Subgroup Discovery in order to (1) group together objects that share similar explanations and (2) provide a description that characterises each subgroup

 Continue reading